dankimio/matcher/README.md

-# README
+# Matcher

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+A backend for Matcher, an app to connect with people around you.

+- Ruby version: see `.ruby-version`
+- System dependencies: `$ brew install imagemagick postgresql`
+- Configuration: see `config/secrets.yml`
+- Database initialization: `$ rake db:setup`
-* How to run the test suite
+- How to run the test suite: `$ rake test`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...